nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 /// admonition | Containerlab installation
     type: tip
 The extension will also detect if Containerlab is installed on your system, if it's not found you will get a prompt in the bottom right to **Install Containerlab**.

-Hit **Install Containerlab**, tada! as easy as that Containerlab (and it's depedencies) are now installed and ready to go on your system.
+Hit **Install Containerlab**, ta-da!
+As easy as that Containerlab (and it's dependencies) are now installed and ready to go on your system.
 ///

 Let's also create a directory we will work out of.